-Of course, you can still pay for extra subscription channels from other companies in addition to Freeview if you want to.
+Of course, you can still pay for extra subscription channels from other companies such as Netflix, Now and Prime Video in addition to Freeview if you want to.
 You’ll need the right equipment to receive their channels and services (but you’ll still get Freeview for free).

 What channels do I get with Freeview?